 One approach is to find an interval for an ordered set of wafer speed estimates, where the true normal occurrence rate is very high.
-Figure 5 describes a procedure for finding an interval for normal wafers.
+Figure 7 describes a procedure for finding an interval for normal wafers.
 In the absence of this application, wafers would be chosen randomly for back end customization, and a base fraction of chips will fail to meet final specs.
-Thus for this application, we measure success in terms of the reduction of the number of customized chips falling outside the desired PSRO window.
+Thus for this application, we measure success in terms of the reduction of the number of customized chips failing to meet the spec.